kunal031/WhatsApp-Chat-Analyzer/README.md

 # 📊 WhatsApp Chat Analyzer

-A powerful yet simple tool to analyze your **WhatsApp chat exports** and get detailed insights into your messaging behavior — with charts, word clouds, and activity summaries.
+A powerful tool to analyze your **WhatsApp chat exports** and get detailed insights into your messaging behavior — with charts, word clouds, and activity summaries.

 ---